 If you’re starting a new business or you’re ready to improve or expand your existing business and searching for funding, then you’ll want to understand what an SBA loan is.
 It is a term that gets confused with its connection to a government entity, the Small Business Administration (SBA).

-- It is not the SBA who is doing the lending.
+The SBA partially guarantees SBA loans, thereby eliminating some of the risks for the financial institution that is issuing the loan.
+And it is not the SBA who is doing the lending.
 The SBA works collaboratively with a network of approved financial institutions to offer SBA loans to small businesses with better terms.

 21st Century Bank is one of a select group of SBA Preferred Lenders, consistently ranking in the top 10 for Minnesota Lenders.